 NPH El Salvador

 Built in the style of our flagship home in Mexico, NPH El Salvador is a self-contained flourishing home located off the main highway between the city of Santa Ana and smaller town of Texistepeque.
 Our home “Casa Sagrada” (Sacred Heart) was established in 1999 as the sixth NPH home.
-Over 300 children and youths live at the main site while university students live in student homes in Santa Ana.
+Over 100 children and young people are fully supported and living at our main home or university home in Santa Ana.
+NPH supports another 400 children living in the local community through educational scholarships, healthcare and nutritional programmes.

 El Salvador is still experiencing the impacts of their 12 year civil war (finishing in 1992).
 Many children became orphans because of the war.
 The new war that El Salvador is experiencing is the ‘Drug War’, with gang violence affecting many communities in El Salvador.

-NPH El Salvador is led by Dora Lemus, who grew up at NPH El Salvador and went on to study psychology.
-There are also over 125 dedicated staff.
+NPH El Salvador is led by Dora Lemus, who grew up at NPH El Salvador, studied psychology and worked for several years as a psychologist at NPH Honduras.

 1999: First 12 children arrived in Santa Ana.